rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 The `ggez` game library traditionally tries to make at least one release at the end of each year, and that is fast approaching.
 While the graphics engine rewrite is still a work in progress, there's plenty of other useful updates to be made.
-Bugfixes, dependency updates and other ergonomic fixes are all on the table.
+Bugfixes, dependency updates, and other ergonomic fixes are all on the table.
 A lot of work has already been
 done: removing `nalgebra` from the public API in favor of just using `mint`, re-working some dependencies to improve build times, and